Florian-Lup/Common-Tongue/README.md

 - **Rich Text Editor**: Tiptap for core rich text editing functionalities.
 - **Icons**: Remixicon for menu bar icons.
 - **Styling**: Sass for styling, including the implementation of the sticky editor header and the `editor__footer` div for displaying the character count.
-- **Analytics**: Vercel Analytics for monitoring application performance and user interactions.

 ### Project Structure